grumdrig/slog/NOTES.md

 As a player of Progress Quest Slog, you will be granted an avatar to carry out your will in the game world.
-This avatar will experience a series of adventures which culminate, ideally, in saving their home, Bompton Island, from the nearby evil prescence which has been making things worse on the island for some time.
+This avatar will experience a series of adventures which culminate, ideally, in saving their home, Chinbreak Island, from the nearby evil prescence which has been making things worse on the island for some time.